Chart Color Schemes

 Carlton features a more urban dwelling mix with significant apartment living, with above-average rates of outright home ownership

-Carlton's dwelling structures, as per the latest Census, consisted of 46.7% houses and 53.3% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Sydney metropolitan area had 55.9% houses and 44.1% other dwellings.
+Carlton's dwelling structure, as per the latest Census, consisted of 46.7% houses and 53.3% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Sydney metro's 55.9% houses and 44.1% other dwellings.
 Home ownership in Carlton stood at 31.7%, with mortgaged dwellings at 29.7% and rented ones at 38.6%.
-The median monthly mortgage repayment was $2,167, lower than Sydney metro's average of $2,427.
+The median monthly mortgage repayment was $2,167, below Sydney metro's average of $2,427.
 Median weekly rent in Carlton was $450, compared to Sydney metro's $470.
 Nationally, Carlton's mortgage repayments were higher at $2,167 versus the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing